bernhardAxonIvy/doc/source/engine-guide/getting-started/debian/index.rst

 Debian Linux
 ============

-In this section, you will learn how to install and configure an Axon.ivy Engine on a Debian based linux machine.
+In this section, you will learn how to install and configure an Axon Ivy Engine on a Debian based linux machine.

 .. toctree::